EbrahimGhanbari/full-stack-coding-challenge/README.md

 npm start
 ```

-To run the tests run the following command.
+To run the tests, use the following command.
+Recommended version of the node: ** v10.23.0 **
 ```javascript
 npm run test
 ```

 ## Features
 - A two-player game that each player has a board.